nalinahuja/qcd/README.md

 ```

 <p align="justify">
 In both cases, the linkage name is automatically derived from the directory path.
-To set a custom linkage name, please see the <a href="#Alias Directory">alias flag</a> usage.
+To set a custom linkage name, please see the <a href="#alias-directory">alias</a> flag usage.
 </p>

 #### Alias Directory